malept/pyoath-toolkit/CONTRIBUTING.rst

 If you contribute code, please also create tests for your modifications, otherwise your request will not be accepted (I will most likely ask you to add tests).
-Please make sure your pull requests pass the continutous integration suite, by running ``tox`` before creating your submission.
+Please make sure your pull requests pass the continuous integration suite, by running ``tox`` before creating your submission.
 (Run ``pip install tox`` if it's not already installed.)
 The CI suite is automatically run for every pull request on GitHub, but at this time it's